Bentonville man arrested, accused of neglecting his dog

 The investigation started after Bentonville police detectives were searching a house and found an emaciated Great Pyrenees with missing hair on his tail and parts of his body, according to a probable cause affidavit.
 The dog exhibited severe hyperplasia of the lower jaw and tissue inside of his mouth was swollen to at least twice the normal size, according to the affidavit.

-The dog was transported to MidCities Animal Hospital and examined by Dr. Emily Warman, according to the affidavit.
+The dog was taken to MidCities Animal Hospital and examined by Dr. Emily Warman, according to the affidavit.

 Warman reported the 12-year-old dog named Thor was one of the worst cases she had seen in the six years she had been assisting Bentonville's animal services, according to the affidavit.